 Shaukat Siddiqui is an excellent Urdu novel and drama writer.
-He got fame from his book Khuda Ki Basti.
-Later, another his story Jangloos also got much appreciation.
-He was also a famous journalist and a close friend of Zulfiqar Ali Bhutto.
+He got famous for his book Khuda Ki Basti.
+Later, his story Jangloos also got much appreciation.
+He was also a renowned journalist and a close friend of Zulfiqar Ali Bhutto.

 Shaukat Siddiqui was born on 20 March 1923 in Lakhnow.
 He completed her early education at Lahknau.
-In 1946, Siddiqui got a degree in Ma Politics and also migrated to Karachi.
-After the creation of Pakistan, he came to Lahore but later shifted Karachi.
+In 1946, Siddiqui got a degree in Ma Politics and migrated to Karachi.
+After the creation of Pakistan, he came to Lahore but later shifted to Karachi.

 Shaukat Siddiqui married Suraya Begum in 1952.

-He started his career as a Journalist from Tarkish.
+He started his career as a Journalist in Tarkish.
 He also served as the editor of Roznama Musawat and Roznama Anjaam.
-Shaukat considered the teacher of many famous Pakistani Journalists.
-He attached to the Al-Fateh a weekly magazine.
+Shaukat is considered the teacher of many famous Pakistani Journalists.
+He has attached to the Al-Fateh a weekly magazine.

-He was a member of Pakistan Writer’s Guild and Progressive Writers Association.
-At this time, the Progressive Writers Association is part of the Progressive Writers Movement India.
+He was a Pakistan Writer’s Guild and Progressive Writers Association member.
+The Progressive Writers Association is part of the Progressive Writers Movement in India.

 Shaukat Siddiqui Novels/ Literary Work

 Shaukat Siddiqui’s first short story, “Kon Kisi Ka,” was published in Weekly Khayyam.
 He wrote the following novels and short stories.

 Moreover, you can read and download all Shaukat Siddiqui novels in pdf format by clicking them.